-With over 2,600 acres of skiable terrain, the possibilities of adventure are endless at Crystal Mountain, located in Thomasville in Western Michigan.
-Over 11 percent of the terrain is beginner, and a designated portion of the mountain is just for beginners, making it a perfect spot for kids learning how to ski.
-Activities abound for kids of all ages through the winter months, including ice skating and laser tag.
-There’s even a horse-drawn Surrey in the evenings ending with hot chocolate and a campfire.
+With over 2,600 acres of skiable terrain, the possibilities of adventure are endless at Crystal Mountain.
+Over 8 percent of the terrain is beginner, and a designated portion of the mountain is just for beginners, making it a perfect spot for kids learning how to ski.
+Activities abound for kids of all ages through the winter months.

 “I grew up learning to ski here.
 I live 1:30 minutes away and have been taking my kids here to learn how to ski.
 Great ski instructors.
 Great terrain.
 On mountain lodging if you want to spend the night.
 Good modern lifts.”
 See more Crystal Mountain reviews here.